launchquickly/terraform/docs/README.md

 ## Modules

-Modules can help address organisation, encapsulation, re-use and consistency and best practice issues as terraform configurations become more complex.
+Modules can help address organisation, encapsulation, re-use, consistency and good practice issues as terraform configurations become more complex.

 They allow:
 - organising configuration into logical components